Scientific Name

 Description

-Sinningia bullata is a tuberous perennial with crinkled green leaves, thick white wool on the back of new leaves and the tip of new shoots, and tubular red flowers.
+Sinningia bullata is a tuberous perennial with crinkled green leaves, thick white wool on the back of new leaves, and the tip of new shoots.
 Unlike other tuberous Sinningias, this species does not have a dormant period over winter.
-Instead, new leaves and shoots will emerge throughout the year.
+Instead, the new leaves and shoots will emerge throughout the year.

 Hardiness